Upper Belvedere Palace in Vienna with fountains and gardens in the foreground.

 Get your booking confirmed instantly

-Entry to Belvedere Gardens
+Access to Belvedere Gardens

-Direct entry ticket to Upper Belvedere
+Entry ticket granting direct access to The Upper Belvedere

-Entry to Lower Belvedere (based on the option selected)
+Use of entry pass for Lower Belvedere (based on the option selected)

-Direct entry to Lower Belvedere Palace
+Direct admission to Lower Belvedere Palace

 Audio guide (available for purchase on-site)